thereal-atom/thereal-atom/README.md

 - [Generics](https://github.com/thereal-atom/generics), a website for a band with stripe payement processing, built with Express, NodeJS, EJS, CSS and HTML
 - [Advice](https://github.com/thereal-atom/advice), a website which fetches data from an api to shows random quotes, built using React and ChartJS.
 - [Covid19 Tracker](https://github.com/thereal-atom/covid19tracker), website which tracks stats for Covid19 by fetching data from an API and displays them in a chart, built using Javascript, React and CSS
+- [papr](https://github.com/thereal-atom/papr) is a website for paper trading (fake money trading) crypto currency to help new trades learn

 ## Technologies